meetkabeershah/meetkabeershah.github.io/_posts/2015-9-9-RocketIdea.md

 We are here to build a community of students capable of helping each other.

->So how does nerdspal can come to help?
+>So how nerdspal can be used?

 #Ask your questions